A trusted Lawyer Will Help: 877-813-0719

 The case information contained within this website is generated from computerized records maintained by the Findlay Municipal Court.

 Every attempt has been made to provide current information.
 However, it may not reflect changes, pleadings and decisions, which have not been docketed or filed with the office of the clerk.
 The information posted is believed to be accurate, however, accuracy is not guaranteed.
 In no event shall the Findlay Municipal Court be held liable for damages of any nature, direct or indirect, arising from use of this Internet product; including loss of profits, loss of savings or other incidental or consequential damages.
-The Court, Clerk of Court, their agents, and the developers of this website assume no liability whatsoever associated with the use or misuse of the data contained herein.
+The Court, Clerk of Court, their agents, and the developers of this website assume no liability whatsoever associated with the use or misuse of the data contained herein findlay municipal court.

 Findlay Municipal Court Records Search